bash — standard shell

 =~ String regular expression match

-String Tests in bash
+String tests in bash

 The general form of string tests is -operator "string".
 The following are available: